Doubling Season Japan Showcase-Fracture Foil #438 PSA + CGC Pop Report: Rarity vs Price (2026)

 | 1 | — | — | — | — |

-1 total graded across PSA and CGC (0 PSA + 1 CGC), median PSA 10 sells for $.
+1 total graded across PSA and CGC (0 PSA + 1 CGC).
+No PSA 10 median sale is available yet.

 Reading the Scarcity Signal